BobaZooba/xllm/GUIDE.md

 # Steps

-Using `X—LLM` to train a model is simple and involves these few steps:
+Using `X—LLM` to train a model is easy and involves these few steps:

 1. `Prepare` — Get the data and the model ready by downloading and preparing them.
 Saves data locally to `config.train_local_path_to_data` and `config.eval_local_path_to_data` if you are using eval dataset
 2. `Train` — Use the data prepared in the previous step to train the model
 3. `Fuse` — If you used LoRA during the training, fuse LoRA
-4. `Quantize` — Make your model take less memory by quantizing it
+4. `Quantize` — Optimize your model's memory usage by quantizing it

 ## Prepare